-Candidates will be collected from central Edinburgh (normally beside Waverley Train Station) at 7.30am.
+Candidates will be collected from central Edinburgh at 7.30am.
+The pick-up point is Motel One Royal, 18 Market Street which is very close to Waverley Startion.
 A breakfast of bacon rolls is served on arrival.

 The material covered on this day is Raw Materials, Batch Distillation and Maturation.